-A guide for parents, grandparents, aunts, uncles, guardians or anyone else who's helping a kid with one of our mystery experiences
+A guide for parents, grandparents, aunts, uncles, guardians or anyone else who needs help with one of our mystery experiences

 This guide has everything you need to know about a Mail Order Mystery.
 There are many ways you can use it.
 You can use it as a “re-set” guide to put a mystery back in order if it gets mixed up.
 You can check if something is lost or missing.
 There are ongoing summaries if you want to follow along with the story.
 Every puzzle and activity is listed, with hints and a separate section for answers.